 Bean thread noodles can also be found in other shapes, such as sheets, square-cut, and thin noodles.
 The noodles are flavorless making it a perfect blank canvas to hold and absorb flavors of a dish.
 The texture can range from being quite chewy to smooth and soft depending on how long it was soaked in water or boiled in broth.
 You can find them in their different shapes in dried form at supermarkets.

-Generally, you have to soak bean thread noodles in warm water for 15 to 20 minutes before you cook them.
+Generally, you have to soak bean thread noodles in warm water for 10 to 15 minutes before you cook them.
 You then drain the noodles and use according to a recipe.
-If you don’t soak the bean thread noodles beforehand, you will either be unable to cook the noodles evenly or the noodles will simply absorb all the liquid and soup.
+If you don’t soak the bean thread noodles beforehand, you will either be unable to cook the noodles evenly, or the noodles will absorb all the liquid and soup.

-The best temperature for frying bean thread noodles is around 170 to 180c.
-You can test the oil temperature by just putting 1 small section of the noodles into the oil.
+The best temperature for frying bean thread noodles is around 170 to 180 C. You can test the oil temperature by putting one small section of the noodles into the oil.
 If the noodles immediately float on top of the oil and the oil bubbles immediately, then the oil is at a perfect temperature.

 In any case, whether you’re deep-frying or stir-frying, cutting the bean thread noodle cross-wise ahead of time will make them much easier to manage.

 If you are preparing the noodles in a salad or in soup, serve them immediately.
 The noodles tend to soak up all liquids and can change texture quickly if not served and enjoyed right away.

 Mung beans and mung bean thread noodles are packed with many minerals and vitamins: